The best decaf ever, consistently

 We roast and fulfill all of our coffee orders in Hilo, Hawai'i.

-We roast in small batches using A Diedrich IR12 roasting machine.
+We roast in small batches using a Diedrich IR12 roasting machine.

 We source an array of the top specialty coffees worldwide that appeal to an array of different palates.